microsoft/jacdac/services/tests/servo.md

     assign(angle,0)

-Check that the handle is centered (or close to the center)
+Is the handle centered (or close to the center)?

     ask()